adrianov/snake/docs/manual_tests.md

 - Game over should occur when snake hits wall and not evades it with luck feature
 - High score should persist between sessions
 - Game should pause/unpause with space key
+- Game should restart with space key after game over
+- Game should start with space key or any arrow key from initial screen (after interaction)

 ### Collision Mechanics
 - Luck feature should auto-avoid collisions 80% of the time when enabled